 CURRENT RESEARCH :

-I am currently extending my expertise in human iPSC, to their transplantation in murine models (Vitrac and Cloëz-Tayarani, Stem Cell Research and Therapy, 2018).
+I am currently extending my expertise in human iPSC, to their transplantation in murine models (Vitrac and Cloëz-Tayarani, Stem Cell Research and Therapy, 2018; Vitrac et al, Sci.
+Rep. in press) to analyze the molecular mechanisms that control synaptic defects in the aging brain in vivo.

-My objective is therefore to combine the acquired expertise in human stem cells to develop new “humanized” models of Alzheimer Disease (AD) in order to understand the pathologic events at early stages this degenerative disease.
+My objective is to develop new “humanized” models of Alzheimer Disease (AD) in order to understand the pathologic events that occur at early stages of this degenerative disease.
 This research axis remains in line with my previous work on nAChRs and brain ageing and should help in the discovery of new therapeutic targets in a context of research fully devoted to AD.

 Hala Sahran (Co-director with G. Fillion, PhD obtained in 1997)